garrandall/popular-music-data/tracks/you-are-the-best-thing-ray-lamontagne.md

   start_date: '2008-11-01'
 ---

 Baby
 It's been a long day,
 Baby
 Things ain't been going my way
 You know I need you here
 To clear my mind
 All the time

 And baby
 The way you move me,
 It's crazy
 It's like you see right through me
 And make it easier
 Believe me,
 You don't even have to try

 Oh, because

 You are the best thing
 (you're the best thing)
 You are the best thing
 (you're the best thing, baby)
 You are the best thing
-(you're the best thing, ooh)
+(you're the best thing, oh)
 Ever happened to me

 Baby
 We've come a long way
 Baby
 You know I hope and I pray
 That you believe me
 When I say
 This love will never fade away

 Oh, because

 You are the best thing
 (you're the best thing)
 You are the best thing
 (you're the best thing, baby)
 You are the best thing
-(you're the best thing, ooh)
+(you're the best thing, oh)
 Ever happened to me

 Both of us have known love before,
 To come on all promising like a spring
 Then walk on out the door
 Our hearts are strong and our hearts are kind
 Let me tell you just exactly what's on my mind

 You are the best thing
 (you're the best thing)
 You are the best thing
 (you're the best thing, baby)
 You are the best thing
-(you're the best thing, ooh)
+(you're the best thing, oh)
 Ever happened to me

 You are the best thing
 (you're the best thing)
 You are the best thing
 (you're the best thing, baby)
 You are the best thing
-(you're the best thing, ooh)
+(you're the best thing, oh)
 Ever happened to me

 You are the best thing